NavinAananthan/ZeroDown-Hackathon/README.md

  ```
 * In DB.py we create the table and insert records into it
 * In Fetchdata.py we Use query to select the datas from the database and store it in a CSV and use it to preprocess it
-* In algo.py file we use the CSV file to preprocess the the given data and use the median sale price to calculate the score of each market_id and based on the score we find the city where it belongs to and also used median_sale_to_list_ratio to find the best score
+* In algo.py file we use the CSV file to preprocess the the given data and use the median sale price to calculate the score of each market_id and based on the score we find the city where it belongs to and also used median_sale_to_list_ratio to find the best score.
+* Developing another algorithm with taking the cost and and wit respect ratio and the days we could get a score for the particular market id

 #### Deploying
 * I used streamlit cloud to deploy my app but it caused an error so  i'm attaching below images to show the UI